aws-observability/application-signals-demo/ai-validator/libs/tests/test-13-pet-clinic-frontend-java-2.script.md

 ### 26. Access the graph and open the popup.

-Access the graph and open the popup, PASS in 2 and 6 as a PARAMETERS.
+Access the graph and open the popup, PASS in 1 and 2 as a PARAMETERS.
 Then wait a few seconds.

 **Constraints:**
-- You MUST pass in parameters 2 and 6
+- You MUST pass in parameters 1 and 2

 ### 27. Type 'attributes.owner.id'